 Dr. Cassidy-Smith is also very passionate about the patient and the provider experience.
 She believes resiliency is built on the relationships with the patient at the bedside.
 She is a patient experience champion in the ED to improve both patient and physician experience.
 She enjoys caring for patients in all stages of life and spends a portion of her clinical time caring for children in the Pediatric Emergency Department at Cooper.

-Richard Byrne, MD, is an Associate Program Director of Emergency Medicine at Cooper Medical School of Rowan University (CMSRU).
+Richard Byrne, MD, is an Assistant Program Director of Emergency Medicine at Cooper Medical School of Rowan University (CMSRU).
 He graduated from the University of Pennsylvania and received his medical degree from the University of Medicine and Dentistry of New Jersey Robert Wood Johnson Medical school (Camden campus).
 He completed his Emergency Medicine residency at Cooper, where he served as chief resident.

 Dr. Byrne has worked in various roles in both undergraduate and graduate education.
 He contributed to the development of the fourth year Emergency Medicine Clerkship curriculum and has served as faculty advisor to the Emergency Medicine Interest group.
 In his role as Assistant and now Associate Residency Director he designed and implemented a high-fidelity simulation and procedural education curriculum as well as a modern didactics curriculum.
 Dr. Byrne also works as an editor on the Cooper EM Residency educational FOAMed website EMDaily.